jmmccasland/guides/source/localizable/tutorial/autocomplete-component.md

 The test verifies that after filling in the search input with "Seattle", the rental list reduces from 3 to 1, and the item displayed shows "Seattle" as the location.

-You should be down to only 2 failing tests: One remaining acceptance test failure; and our JSHint test that fails on an unused assert for our unimplemented test.
+You should be down to only 2 failing tests: One remaining acceptance test failure; and our ESLint test that fails on an unused assert for our unimplemented test.

 ![passing acceptance tests](../../images/autocomplete-component/passing-acceptance-tests.png)